Details about our Emergency Room

 - If you have a recent history of vomiting and/or diarrhoea, please phone before attending.

-- It is not advisable to bring children to the Triage Department.
+- It is not advisable to bring children to the Emergency Room

 - Recording devices are not permitted.